nilanjanchatterjee/basic_rsf/README.md

 *raster_plot.jpeg*

-A plot all the rasters from which environmental variables were extracted and used to fit the RSF.
+A plot of all the rasters from which environmental variables were extracted and used to fit the RSF.
 Movement trajectories are plotted on each.
 Note that if `scale` is "Individual", individuals are represented by different colors.

+*used_background_densities_plot.jpeg*

+Contains for each variable in the RSF a plot of the densities (for continuous variables) or proportion (for categorical variables) of used and background locations used to fit the model.
+Note that if `scale` is "Individual", each panel is the data from one individual and one variable.

 ### Settings